 Leadership and Clinical Involvement

-The development of service change proposals will be led by the CCG’s clinical leads, and will be formally agreed by the CCG’s clinical leadership team at the CCG’s Commissioning Executive meetings.
+The development of service change proposals will be led by our clinical leads, and will be formally agreed by our clinical leadership team at Commissioning Executive meetings.

-- The CCG’s Clinical Operational Executive will consider whether or not external clinical advice, which could include a peer review or an independent evaluation of clinical best practice, is required for the development of service change proposals.
+- Our Clinical Operational Executive will consider whether or not external clinical advice, which could include a peer review or an independent evaluation of clinical best practice, is required for the development of service change proposals.

 Major service changes

-There may be times in the future when the CCG needs to consider major service changes.
+There may be times in the future when we need to consider major service changes.

 This diagram contains a flow chart which provides a guide for how we would approach the development of proposals for major service change.